gerard-moledo/bullet-hell/README.md

-# bullet-hell
+# bullet-curtain
-A bullet hell engine made with C and SDL/SDL_gpu
+A bullet-heavy, space-shooter engine made with C and SDL/SDL_gpu

 ## January 19, 2025
 Finally re-built this project!
 A short preview of what it does since the last commit (May 4, 2021).